ultimatecoder/ultimatecoder.github.io/_posts/2017-01-08-2016-a-year-dedicated-to-python-workshops.md

 ### Do you want to invite me for your college?

-First step is to take briefing your college administration with Python Express to get the permission.
+First step is to brief your college administration with Python Express to get the permission.
 Once they agree register your college at [Python Express][python_express] and create the workshop request that’s it!

 I will advice to schedule workshop on weekends.
 Saturday is usually the best day for me.
 Facilities like Projector, Microphone and speakers if number of attendees are more than 60.
 College Computer Labs, the auditorium is the best place for such events.

+Waiting for nice invitations :)

 [python_express]: https://pythonexpress.in/
 [pydelhi_conf]: https://conference.pydelhi.org/